So,

 Using the above snippet(public key auth string), add the relevant details(IP and private key file path), then copy and attempt to create a connection on the machine-to-connect-from(client).

-Here's what happens: When an SSH connection is attempted using public key authentication, the client (machine you’re connecting from) uses its private key to respond to a challenge from the server (machine you're connecting to).
+Here's what happens: When an SSH connection is attempted using public key authentication, the client (machine youβre connecting from) uses its private key to respond to a challenge from the server (machine you're connecting to).

-The server checks the client's public key (which must have been pre-added to the server’s ~/.ssh/authorized_keys file) and uses it to verify the response.
+The server checks the client's public key(which must have been pre-added to it's own(the server's) ~/.ssh/authorized_keys file) and uses it to verify the response.

 If the response validates correctly, it means the client holds the matching private key, so the server grants access.
 Otherwise, the connection is rejected.